Mithgol/node-fidonet-jam/README.md

 The module is written in JavaScript and requires [Node.js](http://nodejs.org/) (version 0.10 or newer) to run.

-This repository does also contain draft standards of Fidonet avatars for the Fidonet Global Hypertext Interface project.
+This repository does also contain draft standards of **Fidonet avatars** for the Fidonet Global Hypertext Interface project.

 * The `avatar.txt` file is the English version of the draft.

 * The `avatar.rus.txt` file is the Russian version of the draft.
 This version is provided in UTF-8 (for the diffs to look reasonably good on GitHub and other git tools) and thus should be converted to CP866 encoding (common in Russian Fidonet) before posting to Fidonet.

-The drafts are (currently) a work in progress.
 The module is intended to become (eventually) a reference implementation of these drafts.

 ## Installing Fidonet JAM